 We depend on the investment judgment, skill and relationships of the investment professionals of the Investment Adviser, particularly Steven B. Klinsky, Robert A. Hamwee and John R. Kline, as well as other key personnel to identify, evaluate, negotiate, structure, execute, monitor and service our investments.
-The Investment Adviser, as an affiliate of New Mountain Capital, is supported by New Mountain Capital's team, which as of December 31, 2016 consisted of over 100 staff members of New Mountain Capital and its affiliates to fulfill its obligations to us under the Investment Advanagement Agreement.
+The Investment Adviser, as an affiliate of New Mountain Capital, is supported by New Mountain Capital's team, which as of December 31, 2017 consisted of approximately 130 employees and senior advisors of New Mountain Capital and its affiliates to fulfill its obligations to us under the Investment Management Agreement.
 The Investment Adviser may also depend upon New Mountain Capital to obtain access to investment opportunities originated by the professionals of New Mountain Capital and its affiliates.
 Our future success depends to a significant extent on the continued service and coordination of the key investment personnel of the Investment Adviser.
 The departure of any of these individuals could have a material adverse effect on our ability to achieve our investment objective.